streamnative/pulsar-io-cloud-storage/docs/aws-s3-sink.md

 The reason for this is that the sink will only acknowledge messages after they are flushed to AWS S3 but the broker stops sending messages when it reaches a certain limit of unacknowledged messages.
 If this limit is lower or close to `batchSize`, the sink never receives enough messages to trigger a flush based on the amount of messages.
 In this case please ensure the `maxUnackedMessagesPerConsumer` set in the broker configuration is sufficiently larger than the `batchSize` setting of the sink.

+### Partitioner

+The partitioner is used for partitioning the data into different files in the cloud storage.
+There are three types of partitioner:

+- **Topic Partitioner**: Messages are partitioned according to the pre-existing partitions in the Pulsar topics.
+For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the earliest message offset in this file.
+- **Time Partitioner**: Messages are partitioned based on the timestamp at the time of flushing.
+For the aforementioned message, it would be directed to the file `1703037311.json`, where `1703037311` represents the flush timestamp of the first message in this file.
+- **Legacy Partitioner**: This type reverts to the old partitioner behavior.
+The legacy configuration `partitionerType` would be respected.

+#### Legacy Partitioner

+There are two types of legacy partitioner:

+- **Simple partitioner**: This is the default partitioning method based on Pulsar partitions.
+In other words, data is partitioned according to the pre-existing partitions in Pulsar topics.
+For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the earliest message offset in this file.

+- **Time partitioner**: Data is partitioned according to the time it was flushed.
+Using the previous message as an example, if it was received on 2023-12-20, it would be directed to `public/default/my-topic-partition-0/2023-12-20/xxx.json`, where `xxx` also denotes the earliest message offset in this file.